Why Do We Bond and Rivet On Modern Automobiles

 Blind rivets or break stem rivets are tubular fasteners with a mandrel through the centre.
 Blind rivets are inserted into drilled holes in the parts to be joined, and a special tool is used to draw the mandrel through the body of the rivet.
 The blind end expands, and the mandrel is snapped off.
 Unlike solid rivets, blind rivets can be installed in joints from only one side of the part—making them “blind” to the opposite side.

 Flow form rivets are used when you have an existing hole.or on structural panels where there has been an existing SPR.
+Placing them in the existing holes eliminates any further damage to the adjoining panel flange.
 They can be used on steel, aluminium, composites, and plastics.
-Flow form Rivets require higher squeeze pressures up to 9 Kn
+Flow form Rivets require higher squeeze pressures up to 10 Tons.